Identification of hadronic tau lepton decays using a deep neural network: The hadronic tau decay identification with a deep neural network

-Gains are also observed in terms of the discrimination of \tauh candidates against muons, as shown in Fig.~\ref{fig:rocs_muons}.
+Gains are also observed in terms of the discrimination of \tauh candidates (with $\pt > 20\GeV$, $\abs{\eta} < 2.3$ and passing the VVVLoose \Djet and VVVLoose \De WP) versus muons, as shown in Fig.~\ref{fig:rocs_muons}.
 Compared with the cutoff-based discriminator, the \Dm discriminator leads to an increase of the \tauh efficiency of around 0.5\% for a given prompt muon efficiency.
 For the \tauh efficiency range of 99.1--99.4\% addressed by the cutoff-based discriminator, the \Dm discriminator leads to a factor of 3--10 larger prompt muon rejection, and thereby provides a significantly improved rejection of prompt muons for analyses with hadronically decaying tau leptons, while leading to only a percent-level loss of \tauh identification efficiency.

 The performance results discussed so far have been obtained with simulated samples that are consistent with the 2017 data-taking conditions.
 Moreover, after applying the discriminators to simulated samples that correspond to the 2016 and 2018 data-taking conditions, we see consistent performance, both in absolute terms and relative to other discriminators.
 Based on these findings, the discriminators \De, \Dm, and \Djet have been recommended for all CMS analyses of LHC data at $\sqrt{s} = 13\TeV$.